arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 You see the tragedy?
 The value of `openingTagName` is not known until we physicall run the `openingTagP` parser.
 Until this page, we have encountered several parsers depending on other parsers.
-In fact, this is the first time we have a parser depending on *the result* of another parser.
-Seeing this from another perspective: it's the first time that our grammar requires a parser having a notion of its surrounding context.
+But this is in fact the first time we have a parser depending on *the result* of another parser.
+Watching this from another perspective: it's the first time that the elements of our grammar requires parsers having a notion of their surrounding context.

 Do you remember when I stated "We assume that a node is whatever is surrounded by an opening tag &mdash; such as `<joke>` &mdash; and its *corresponding* closing tag"?
 The notion we just forgot to take into account is related to that *corresponding* word.
-It's only intuitive that this *corresponding* has to do with some kind of relationship between the elements of a grammar and, consequently, some kind of binding between its parsers.
+It's only intuitive that *corresponding* has to do with some kind of relationship between the elements of a grammar and, consequently, some kind of *binding* between its parsers.

-Indeed, the XML grammar, with closing tags constrained to have a name bound to their corresponding opening tag, is a so called [Context-sensitive Grammar][context-sensitive-grammar].
+Indeed, grammars with elements depending on each other, like in the case of our matching opening and closing tags, are called [Context-sensitive Grammars][context-sensitive-grammar].

 A parser for this family of grammars requires a new tool that &mdash;
 it could be demonstrated &mdash; cannot be built as a composition of